nwg-piotr/sgtk-menu/README.md

 ## Troubleshooting

+### [sway] Submenu not scrollable

+This is a bug either in sway 1.2, or GTK: if the menu height exceeds the screen height, it becomes unresponsive.
+The script uses a ~~tricky as hell~~ workaround, but you must specify how many entries fit in your screen vertically.
+By default it's 30.
+If it's too much to your screen, try the `-t <T>` argument w/ a value < 30.

 ### [sway, i3] Menu does not position properly in the screen corner

 Try increasing the delay length.
 The default value is 100 milliseconds, and on my laptop it works well down to 30.